Schuess808/hello-world/README.md

 Just another repository

 Hi Hi!
-I am new to Git and am learning how to use R.
+I am new to Github and am learning how to use R.